GLOBAL MARKETS-Stocks fall as Fed's pledge relief rally fades

 "Were that program to expire completely, it's a meaningful hit to the economy and thus to sentiment and risk appetite," said James Athey, investment director, Aberdeen Standard Investments.

 "At these equity prices there is absolutely no margin baked in.
 They are priced for utter perfection.
-Hence a little unease this morning."
+Hence a little unease."

-In currencies, the dollar index recovered after crashing to 93.17, the weakest since June 2018.
+In currencies, the dollar index recovered after slumping to 93.17, the weakest since June 2018, but remains on course for its worst monthly performance in a decade.
 USD/

-German government bond yields edged towards two-month lows after data showed the economy contracted by 10.1% in the second quarter, its steepest plunge on record.
+German government bond yields hit fresh 2-1/2 month lows after data showed the economy contracted by 10.1% in the second quarter, its steepest plunge on record.

-In commodity markets, oil prices fell amid concern that surging coronavirus infections worldwide will jeopardise a recovery in fuel demand.
+In commodity markets, oil prices fell amid concern that surging coronavirus infections worldwide would jeopardise a recovery in fuel demand.
 O/R

 Emerging markets http://tmsnrt.rs/2ihRugV